supersonic-xserver/sonicd/README.md

 ## Tools

  `tools/sonicd-age-toggle.sh` — shell script to toggle bypassAgeVerification on a user record and optionally invoke the D-Bus bypass layer.
-Integrates with https://github.com/HaplessIdiot/ageverificationbypass.
+Integrates with sonicd

     # show current state
     ./tools/sonicd-age-toggle.sh status